 The government has become extremely aggressive in its pursuit of unreported foreign accounts.
 Reporting a foreign account is easy and can be done electronically.
 Many taxpayers file FBARs themselves or with the help of an expat tax service or CPA.
 If you have a year or more of unfilled FBARs or if you have unreported accounts in a nominee name, however, seek the services of an experienced tax lawyer immediately.
 Even if you aren’t indicted (most folks aren’t), the civil penalties are still tremendous and could wipe most folks out.

-Need more information?
-Contact tax lawyer Bethany Canfield at or by telephone at (414) 223-0464.
+Have questions or ready to see if you qualify for a reward?
+Contact IRS whistleblower lawyer Brian Mahany online, at or by telephone at .
 Initial consolations are free, without obligation and completely confidential.

 Post by Brian Mahany, Esq.